box-project/box/doc/configuration.md

 The placeholders are replaced in all non-binary files with the specified values.

-The shebang (string) setting is used to specify the shebang line used when generating a new stub.
-By default, this line is used:

-#!/usr/bin/env php

-The shebang line can be removed altogether if false or an empty string is provided.

 The stub (string, boolean) setting is used to specify the location of a stub file, or if one should be generated.
 If a path is provided, the stub file will